Anomalies, Renormalization Group Flows, and the a-Theorem in Six-Dimensional (1,0) Theories: The -Theorem for Tensor Branch Flows

 The absence of independent six-derivative couplings implies that the six-derivative terms in~\eqref{ldilaton}, and their superpartners, can only be induced by supersymmetrically completing the four-derivative terms~\eqref{fourderivative} proportional to~$b$.
 Thus all six-derivative terms in the dilaton effective Lagrangian must be proportional to~$b^2$.
 See~\cite{Cordova:2015vwa} for various ways of understanding this quadratic relation.
 Therefore the coefficient $\Delta a$ of the six-derivative term in~\eqref{ldilaton} must be proportional to~$b^2$, with a model-independent proportionality constant that is completely fixed by supersymmetry.
 This coefficient can be determined directly, or via examining any suitable example.
 For instance, it was shown in the~\cite{Cordova:2015vwa} that

 for all~$(2,0)$ SCFTs.
-Since these are also particular examples of~$(1,0)$ SCFTs, the relation~\eqref{absq} continues to hold on the tensor branch of all~$(1,0)$ theories, due to the non-renormalization theorem derived above.
+Since these are also particular examples of~$(1,0)$ SCFTs, the relation~\eqref{absq} continues to hold on the tensor branch of all~$(1,0)$ theories, due to the non-renormalization theorem derived above.\footnote{~It is interesting to contemplate the extent to which a relation like~\eqref{absq}, which was derived using spontaneously broken conformal symmetry, as well as supersymmetry, continues to apply if we relax some of these assumptions.
+See for instance the discussion around equation~(2.7) in~\cite{Maldacena:1997re}.
+We thank J.~Maldacena for suggesting this possibility, and for related discussions.}

 As in~\cite{Cordova:2015vwa}, the fact that~$\Delta a$ is proportional to~$b^2$ can also be understood by examining tree-level scattering amplitudes of the fields in the dilaton multiplet.
 The implications of~$(1,0)$ supersymmetry on local tensor multiplet supervertices were analyzed in~\cite{Chen:2015hpa}, where it was shown that these constraints are incompatible with the existence of an independent six-point, six-derivative supervertex.
 Any six-point, six-derivative treel-level amplitude of fields in the dilaton multiplet must therefore factorize through a product of four-point, four-derivative amplitudes (see Figure~\ref{Factor}), which again leads to the quadratic relation~$\Delta a \sim b^2$.
 Similar techinques have recently been used to argue for supersymmetry relations between various higher-derivative couplings in diverse dimensions~\cite{Wang:2015jna,Lin:2015ixa,Wang:2015aua}, including those previously obtained using the methods of~\cite{Paban:1998qy,Paban:1998ea}.